 For an easier trip in China, choose to stay in a hotel, it’s easy and safe.
 There are all kinds of hotels in China, from simple hotel properties to international luxury 5 star hotels.
-You’ll find all you need on websites, such as ctrip, expedia or booking.
+You’ll find all you need on websites, such as Trip, Expedia or Booking.

-Check the official Canton Fair website (here) to have the updated list of recommended hotels.
+Check the official Canton Fair website to have the updated list of recommended hotels.

-There are many people coming to the Canton Fair so book early to avoid higher rates and low choice.
+There are many people coming to the Canton Fair so book early to avoid higher rates and limited choice.

 Unless you go to a 5 star hotel, don’t expect Western standard service.

 All the rooms in China have a water boiler, some tea packs and instant coffee.
-You won’t find coffee machines.
+You won’t find coffee brewing machines in the room.
 Breakfast are usually Chinese breakfast only or have limited Western breakfast (coffee, omelet, beans, etc.).